-\begin{proof}[Proof of Lemma~\ref{reverse gt}] Suppose $Y$ is a thin module of $Z$. $Y/X$ must still contain at most one entrance.
+\begin{thm}[Theorem~\ref{reverse gt}] Let $Z$ be an FSM and $X$ a module, and $Y$ a superset of $X$.
+If $X$ is thin, then $Y$ is a thin module of $Z$ if and only if $Y/X$ is a thin module of $Z/X$. \end{thm} \begin{proof} Suppose $Y$ is a thin module of $Z$. $Y/X$ must still contain one entrance.
 Similarly, suppose $Y$ has a $z$-exit.
 Then $Y/X$ also has exactly one $z$-exit.
-In this case every node in $Y$ has an $z$-arc and $Y$ has no $z$-cycles, by thinness.
-Thus $X$ has no $z$-cycles and every node has an $z$-arc, so it has an $z$-exit, and so $Y/X$ also has every node with a $z$-arc and has no $z$-cycles.
+In this case every state in $Y$ has a $z$-path to the exit, by thinness.
+Thus $X$ every state has an $z$-path to its $z$-exit, and so $Y/X$ also has every state with a $z$-path to its $z$-exit.
 Thus $Y/X$ is a thin module.
 Now suppose $Y/X$ is a thin module of $Z/X$.
-Again $Y$ must have a single entrance, because $Y/X$ and $X$ both must have no more than a single entrance.
+Again $Y$ must have a single entrance, because $Y/X$ and $X$ both have a single entrance.
 Now, any $z$-exit of $Y$ is a $z$-exit of $Y/X$, so $Y$ has at most one.
-If there is a $z$-exit in $Y/X$, then every node has a $z$-arc, and so the node $X$ has a $z$-arc.
-This means $X$ has a $z$-exit in $Z$, and as a thin module we again have all nodes with a $z$-arc and there are no $z$-cycles.
-Thus all nodes in $Y$ have $z$-arcs, and $Y$ has no $z$-cycles because neither $Y/X$ nor $X$ have $z$-cycles.
+If there is a $z$-exit in $Y/X$, then every state has a $z$-path to that exit, including the state $X$.
+As a thin module, all states in $X$ have a $z$-path to $X$'s $z$-exit, which is either equal to $Y$'s $z$-exit or has a $z$-path to it.
+Thus all states in $Y$ have $z$-paths to the exit, because that is true of $Y/X$ and $X$.
 Thus $Y$ is a thin module of $Z$. \end{proof}